AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 where they breathe air with carefully controlled amounts of pollution.
 Researchers then measure immediate changes in their body functions.

-**Real-World Example:** In 2009, Robert Brook and colleagues published a study in Environmental Health Perspectives examining what happens to blood vessels when people briefly breathe air containing fine particles.
-Volunteers were exposed to either filtered air or air containing concentrated ambient particles in a controlled setting.

-**Simplified Explanation of How These Methods Generally Work:**
+**Simplified Explanation of How These Methods Might Generally Work:**

 1. Recruit healthy volunteers